Wonderful (Madness album)

 Wonderful is the seventh studio album by the British band Madness, released on 1 November 1999.
-It was the band's first studio album in fourteen years since Mad Not Mad in 1985, and also the first to feature their classic seven-piece line-up since 1984's Keep Moving.
+It was the band's first studio album in eleven years since The Madness in 1988, and also the first to feature their classic seven-piece line-up since 1984's Keep Moving.
 The album saw Madness reunite with their original production team, Clive Langer and Alan Winstanley, who had produced all of the band's previous work.